Cases

 Analysis: Pennsylvania School Restroom & Locker Room Privacy

-April 2025 - We show respect for the dignity of all people by providing separate space for males and females in instances where privacy between the two sexes is relevant, such as in restrooms, showers, locker rooms, and overnight accommodations like dorm rooms and hotel rooms on school trips.
-The distinctions between the two sexes is the reason our society has had separate locker rooms, showers, and…
+July 2025 We show respect for the dignity of all people by providing separate space for males and females in instances where privacy between the two sexes is relevant, such as in restrooms, showers, locker rooms, and overnight accommodations like dorm rooms and hotel rooms on school trips.
+The distinctions between the two sexes are the reason our society has had separate locker rooms, showers, and…

 Read More